 Mark Floors with Hazard Tape

 If you are in charge of safety at an industrial facility, you most likely have hazards that you want employees to know about.
-There are plenty of methods for alerting workers to these hazards such as safety signs and labels, training and emergency drills, and today we want to discuss another effective method: hazard floor marking tape.
+There are plenty of methods for alerting workers to these hazards such as safety signs and training and emergency drills, and today we want to discuss another effective method: hazard floor marking tape.

 Floor marking tape can perform many functions in the workplace including marking aisles, creating traffic lanes and aiding with organization.
 It can also be used to mark many kinds of hazards.